 The North Face Bastion 4

-Best Tent for Extreme Weather: You’re mostly likely to find the new Bastion 4 in its natural habitat: 17,000 feet up Denali.
+You’re mostly likely to find the new Bastion 4 in its natural habitat: 17,000 feet up Denali.
 With fabric, poles and stake lines tested to -60 degrees Fahrenheit (we don’t recommend trying to recreate that), it’s built to withstand Mother Nature’s very worst.
 Oversized pole guides and guy lines are glove friendly so you don’t have worry about frostbite when getting camp up and running in a blizzard.
-This isn’t your average weekend warrior tent, and is probably overkill for most campers.
+This isn’t your average weekend-warrior tent, and is probably overkill for most campers.